k-iswar/Data-Science/README.md

     ```bash
     jupyter notebook
     ```
-5. Open the `made to iris.ipynb` file and run the cells to see the analysis.
+5. Open the `iris.ipynb` file and run the cells to see the analysis.